Visit the Genomics core website

 We provide access to state-of-the-art DNA and RNA analysis instruments, methods and applications, and in particular next generation sequencing.

-Other technologies in the Facility include Agilent Bioanalyser and Agilent TapeStation capillary electrophoresis instruments to quality control RNA and DNA samples before genomic analysis, an Invitrogen Qubit® for fluorometric quantification of nucleic acids, a Covaris DNA sonicator, a Tecan Freedom EVO® robot for automated liquid handling, and Qiagen robotics for nucleic acid extraction.
+Other technologies in the Facility include Agilent Bioanalyser and Agilent TapeStation capillary electrophoresis instruments to quality control RNA and DNA samples before genomic analysis, a Covaris sonicators, Agilent Bravo robots for automated liquid handling, and Qiagen robotics for nucleic acid extraction.
 We use external Sanger sequencing service providers.